python/cpython/Doc/library/ctypes.rst

-loads libraries which export functions using the standard ``cdecl`` calling convention, while *windll* libraries call functions using the ``stdcall`` calling convention. *oledll* also uses the ``stdcall`` calling convention, and assumes the functions return a Windows :ctype:`HRESULT` error code.
+loads libraries which export functions using the standard ``cdecl`` calling convention, while *windll* libraries call functions using the ``stdcall`` calling convention. *oledll* also uses the ``stdcall`` calling convention, and assumes the functions return a Windows :c:type:`HRESULT` error code.
 The error code is used to automatically raise a :class:`WindowsError` exception when the function call fails.